-The 2013 workshop, the fourth in a series, is aimed at teachers of students between 11 and 19 years of age and will be held from 25 to 29 November at The Lorentz Center@Snellius, Leiden, the Netherlands.
+The fifth in a series of training workshops for science teachers, organised by ESA and the Galileo Teacher Training Programme (GTTP), is now open for applications.
+The workshop will be held at the Lorentz Center@Snellius, Leiden, in the Netherlands.
 A limited number of places are available.
-Applications will be accepted until 09:00 CEST on 14 October 2013.
+Applications will be accepted until 09:00 CEST on 13 October 2014.

 Apply now - limited number of places available